InvirganceDocumentation/convirgance-docs/docs/getting-started.md

 # Getting Started with Convirgance

 Welcome to the Convirgance documentation!
-This section will guide you through the basics.

-## What is Convirgance?

-Convirgance is a modern, streamlined approach to database access.
-Unlike traditional ORM frameworks that map your database into Java objects, Convirgance gives you direct SQL control while returning results as a stream of `Map` objects.
-These objects can be manipulated, filtered, and transformed using common operations, making it an excellent drop in tool for querying and managing data.
+In this section we'll go over getting started, first installing and then covering a few simple examples.
+As you read through the documentation,

+I encourage you to build along and explore how different parts of the library interact with eachother.
+It may seem daunting at first which is only because its new.
+Convirgance is crazy simple just give it a shot.

 ## Installation